 Why I Switched to Speedplay

 My first clipless pedals were the more common Look pedals.
-The reason I switched to speedplay pedals was:
+The reason I switched to Speedplay pedals was:

 - I had some problems with my knees and (rightly or wrongly) I blamed the Look pedals and the way my movement was restricted.
-I liked the idea of having a large angle of float that comes with speedplay
+I liked the idea of having a large angle of float that comes with Speedplay

 - I wanted to save weight.
-Speedplay come in at 205 grams and 150 grams for Titanium version.
+Speedplay comes in at 205 grams and 150 grams for Titanium version.
 These were the lightest pedals on the market, at the time.
 However, the gap between the weight of Speedplay and Look has been reduced with the introduction of new models like the Look Keo.
 At 240 grams + cleats they offer good value for money at only £39.99

 - Very aerodynamic – pedal is small surface area.